Chum Saeng district: History

+During the reign of King Rama V, Chum Saeng was regarded as a Sino Thai community and served as a major center of the rice trade along the waterways.
+This was because it lies at the confluence of the Nan and Yom Rivers, with the northern railway line also passing through.
+Chum Saeng reached its peak of activity during the 1960s–70s.
+At that time, the town was still filled with gold shops, and trains were the preferred mode of travel.
+However, with the expansion of road networks, both river and rail transport gradually declined, leading to the district's reduced importance over time.

 Geography

 Neighboring districts are (from the north clockwise): Pho Thale and Bang Mun Nak of Phichit province, Nong Bua, Tha Tako, Mueang Nakhon Sawan and Kao Liao of Nakhon Sawan Province.

 Chum Saeng is about 39 km (24 mi) from Mueang Nakhon Sawan.

 Administration

 The district is divided into 12 sub-districts (tambons), which are further subdivided into 131 villages (mubans).
 Chum Saeng is a town (thesaban mueang) covering tambon Chum Saeng.
 Thap Krit is a township (thesaban tambon) covering parts of the same-named tambon.
 There are a further 11 tambon administrative organizations (TAO).

 Economy

 Asian palmyra palm (Borassus flabellifer L.) is an important industrial crop of the district.
 Approximately 24,000 palm trees are planted throughout the area, some of which are hundreds of years old.

 Transportation

 The district is served by the three railway stations, Thap Krit, Khlong Pla Kot, and Chum Saeng of the State Railway of Thailand (SRT).

 There is also a minibus service from Mo Chit 2 Station in Bangkok to Chum Saeng.
 The minibus terminal is behind the Chum Saeng railway station near Chum Saeng Old Market.